 The ONS publish these estimates on our website as soon as possible following receipt from Ricardo Energy and Environment.
 For example, in 2019, provisional section level data for 1990 to 2017 were released in February 2019; revised data including estimates at industry group level (for the same period) were published in June 2019.

 Concepts and definitions

 The UN System of Environmental Economic Accounts (UN SEEA – see also Annex 1), together with the UN System of National Accounts and the European System of Accounts, provides a framework for producing internationally comparable statistics on the environment and its relationship with the economy.
-The ONS is responsible for reporting the information to Eurostat on an annual basis.
-To meet this requirement, Ricardo Energy and Environment are contracted to deliver estimates that are consistent with the SEEA framework.
+The ONS is responsible for compiling this information annually.
+Ricardo Energy and Environment are contracted to deliver estimates that are consistent with the SEEA framework.

 Notes for: Quality characteristics of the air emissions data